About this listing

 Relax , enjoy the views , soak up the quiet in comfort.
 You have the entire top floor.
 Heat pump in living area and heaters in each room.

 3 bedrooms: one double, a king, a queen : and a single in the sunroom.
+The large living room steps down into the sunroom which opens out onto a large deck.
 TV is in the kitchen/dining/lounge area.

-From the deck you can watch the river, the sky and the treetops, and if you are lucky., you will see the moon rise or see black cockatoos squawking in the hakea out the front.
-Sometimes you'll hear the pademelons rustling through the front garden at night.
+From the deck you can watch the river, the sky and the treetops, and on magic nights you will see the moon rise over the river.
+Black cockatoos come to feed in the front garden.
+You may hear pademelons bouncing up the drive or seeking a morsel in the undergrowth.

-I am a potter, so you will find sculptures and pots throughout the house and the garden.
+You will find my sculptures and pots throughout the house and garden.

 The bathroom and laundry/shower have just been renovated.
 And there's a separate toilet .